Premature Ejaculation - Topic Overview

 In many cases premature

-treatment.
+ejaculation gets better on its own over time.
+Treatment may not be needed.
 Practicing relaxation techniques or using distraction methods may

 help you delay ejaculation.
 For some men, stopping or cutting down on the use